waywardphilosopher/lookingforwisdom/content/posts/looking-for-wisdom-relaunches.md

 +++
 categories = ["News"]
 date = 2022-12-27
-description = ""
 draft = false
 image = "/images/construction.jpg"
 slug = "a-new-look"
-summary = "Looking for Wisdom has been rebuilt from the ground up, and it's looking very pretty indeed!" tags = ["News"] title = "Looking for Wisdom: A New Look"
+description = "Looking for Wisdom has been rebuilt from the ground up, and it's looking very pretty indeed!" tags = ["News"] title = "Looking for Wisdom: A New Look"